kaygun/preprocessor/README.md

   or frameworks.

 There is a shell file that dispatches the correct preprocessor.

-    mlisp $LANG $FILE

-Use $FILE without the extension.
-That's it.

-You can process a markdown file and **nothing gets touched** except the embedded lisp/scala/clojure code.
+Depending on the $LANG it will process the markdown file. **Nothing gets touched** except the embedded lisp/scala/clojure code.

+    mlisp $FILE

+For clojure use '.mclj', for lisp use '.mlisp', for python use '.mpy' and for scala use '.msc' as extensions.
+The program will watch the
+$FILE and when it is modified, it will process and spit out an HTML file until it is killed.

 ## Short Tutorial